Vpet95/git-sc/README.md

   init [options] [file name]  Generates a template JSON configuration file for git-sc create <story id>           Creates a new git branch by generating a name from the given Shortcut story
                               denoted by <story id>
-  help [command]              display help for command
+  open [options] <story id>   Opens the given Shortcut story in the default web browser help [command]              display help for command
 ```